Devta

 Most tools send DMs cold.
 They blast a connection request and a pitch to a stranger who has never heard of you.

 The Devta approach is the opposite.
-After Generate Leads finishes, a Send DMs button appears on that research session.
-Tap it, and the agent writes a personalized first DM for each researched person and sends it.
+After Generate Leads finishes, Send DMs unlocks as the next step.
+Run it, and the agent writes a personalized first DM for each researched person and sends it.

 Each message pulls from everything Generate Leads found - the public exchange the two of you had, what the person specifically wrote about, their pain points, your offering.
 There's a Direct Pitch toggle on this step.
-By default it's off, and the DM reads like a natural continuation of the public conversation.
-Flip it on, and the message leads with the specific pain point the research surfaced and connects it to what you offer.
+By default it's on, and the message leads with the specific pain point the research surfaced and connects it to what you offer.
+Flip it off, and the DM reads like a natural continuation of the public conversation, without pitching anything.
 Either way, every word is grounded in real context, not a cold pitch from nowhere.

 Not a pitch.
 A real, contextual message that opens a door without pushing through it.